sqor/CommonServiceInterface/README.md

 When launching a service, it's start or start_link function shall be called.
 As our em service uses the CSI gen server, it needs to tell the CSI server, on what name the service shall be registered locally and also, what is the module that implements the callback functions along with the functionality for the service.
 So start and start_link have two parameters, the name of the service and the service module.
 In our case the latter is em_service.erl as created above.

-The business logic is called through the CSI server, by csi:call_p(?SERVICE_NAME,function,[Arg1,Arg2,..]).
+The business logic is called through the CSI server, by csi:call_p(?SERVICE_NAME,function,Args).
 What happens then, is the CSI server code calls your service module function to perform the operation.
 You might recognized, we used call_p instead of the simple call().
 There are several ways a server can process a request.
 It can do parallel or serialized request processing.
 When we use call_p() the CSI server spawns a separate process for handling the request.
 In this process, the callback module's init(), function() and terminate() will be called as described above. call_p() is to be used for concurrent request processing. call_s() is similar, but  no spawned process will handle the request.
 It means, the requests are serialized so handled one by one.
-Both ways, the requestor is blocked as long as the callback function returns.
+Both ways, the requester is blocked as long as the callback function returns.

-There is serveral ways to call a service, here I would mention just one additionally.
-If instead of call_p() we use post_p() it will immediately return with a tuple containing the Pid and a reference of the process spawned for the request and later the result will be sent back to the requestor in a message.
+There are a number of other ways exist to call a service, here I would mention just one additionally.
+If instead of call_p() we use post_p() it will immediately return with a tuple containing the Pid and a Reference of the process spawned for the request and later the result will be sent back to the requester in an Erlang message.

 Here we will take a look at call_p for simplicity.
 ```erlang